A COOL START AND A BRIGHT END TO 2017: THE WEATHER ROUND-UP FOR THE YEAR

 What started out to be a dull December, with no sunshine recorded on the first day, became sunnier as the month progressed, with the sixth, seventh and twelfth days each enjoying a maximum of 9.2 hours of sunshine.
 In the end, the month outshone the climate norm of 156.3 hours of sunshine by a full 36.9 hours, bringing the year to a brighter-than-expected close.

-A look back at 2017 shows that whilst November was the dullest month, July was the brightest one, treating islanders to just over 365 hours of summer sunshine.
+2017’s Malta weather round-up report shows that whilst November was the dullest month, July was the brightest one, treating islanders to just over 365 hours of summer sunshine.
 Sunny and practically cloudless July days registered some very hot air temperatures, with the mercury shooting up to the year’s highest maximum of 38.7°C on the 13th.
 Averaging at 56%, July’s humidity levels were the lowest for 2017; a year which has gone down on record as the least humid since 1951.

 A windswept January, on the other hand, breezed in with a cold snap, which saw the temperature dip to the year’s lowest minimum of 4.2°C on three separate occasions.
 Although 2017 started on this rather chilly note, on the whole, the year was slightly warmer than the climate norm, maintaining a mean air temperature of 19.2°C. The average sea temperature ranged between August’s 27.3°C and February’s 15.3°C.